To experience a different side of Bangkok, hop on a river taxi and sail through its ancient Siamese wonders.

 MUST SEE & DO ALONG THE RIVER:

 By boat, start the river artery from the Grand Palace (Chakri Maha Prasat Hall).
 Head off to Wat Pho (Reclining Buddha Temple) and then cross the river to Wat Arun (Temple of Dawn).
-Pass by the Memorial Bridge and make stop at either the Indian Market or ChinaTown.
+Pass by the Memorial Bridge and make a stop at either the Indian Market or Chinatown.
 Light some incense at Wat Traimit (The Golden Buddha), make a short detour to the Wang Lee House and conclude the river cruise with afternoon Tiffin at the Mandarin Oriental Hotel.

 7 COMMENTS